canmod/iidda-tools/README.md

 ## For Users

-The API can be found [here](https://math.mcmaster.ca/iidda/api/docs)
+The API for getting data can be found [here](https://math.mcmaster.ca/iidda/api/docs).

 To install the [IIDDA](https://github.com/canmod/iidda) [R packages](R/README.md), run:
 ```